Postpartum Breastfeeding Boob Changes

 What's happening biologically to cause breast shrinkage?

 “Breast changes are common with pregnancy and breastfeeding.
 During pregnancy and breastfeeding the breasts grow significantly and typically become denser.
-The ligaments that support your breast tissue also loosen and stretch to allow for this growth.
+The ligaments that support your breast tissue also loosen and stretch to allow for this growth," says Dr. Bayati.

-Plus, “genetics, weight gain during pregnancy, the number of pregnancies and even age at the time of pregnancy has an impact.
-Also notable, smoking will affect connective tissue and thus skin changes with breastfeeding.”
+Plus, things like genetics, weight gain during pregnancy, the number of pregnancies and even age at the time of pregnancy has an impact.

 What exactly is going on with the nipple situation?